martymcmodding/guides.martysmods.com/docs/reshade/04depth.md

 # Depth

-The depth buffer is a crucial part of any 3D game.
-It is a single-channel image buffer which contains information about the distance of the scene to the camera, per pixel.
-Many ReShade effects depend on it and will not work correctly.
-ReShade's built-in "Generic Depth" Add-on scans the game data for the (likely) correct depth buffer and forwards it to the shaders.
-In the following sections, you'll learn how to verify the depth settings are correct and how to fix common issues.
+The depth buffer (sometimes refered to as the Z-buffer) is essential for most 3D effects.
+It’s a single-channel image where each pixel stores its distance from the camera.
+Many ReShade filters—like ambient occlusion, global illumination, and depth of field need an accurate depth buffer to work correctly.
+So, ReShade’s "Generic Depth" add-on automatically locates and exposes the game’s depth buffer to the shaders avalible for ReShade.

 ---

 ## Viewing ReShade's Depth Buffer:

 To see ReShade's depth buffer, enable the shader "DisplayDepth".
 This shader is included with all ReShade installations through the ReShade Installer.
 If you do not have it, you can manually install it from [Crosire's ReShade-Shaders repository](https://github.com/crosire/reshade-shaders/tree/slim/Shaders).

-The image below shows what the output **should** look like.
+The image below shows what the output should look like.
 The depth buffer is on the right side, and the normal buffer (generated from depth) is on the left side.

 ![Depth Buffer Correct](https://assets.martysmods.com/additionalguides/reshade/correct.webp)

 ## Finding the Right Depth Buffer:

-Finding the correct depth buffer in ReShade can be tricky, but this guide will walk you through some of the common issues and annoyances that users might face.
-Keep in mind that this guide is very general, and each game may respond differently when using ReShade's Generic Depth add-on.
+Since games often use multiple depth buffers (for shadows, post-processing, etc.), finding the correct depth buffer in ReShade can be tricky.
+However, ReShade's included add-on "Generic Depth" will attempt to automatically find the correct buffer for you.
+If this doesn't occur and ReShade cannot find the right buffer:

-First, open up ReShade's "Add-ons" tab and focus on the "Generic Depth" add-on.
+Open up ReShade's "Add-ons" tab and focus on the "Generic Depth" add-on.

 ![ReShade Generic Depth](https://assets.martysmods.com/additionalguides/reshade/genericdepth.webp)